Advanced Crash Report Symbolication

 Open bash and export your

-.dSYM files (your app + dynamic frameworks) in the same directory and run:
+.dSYM files (your app + dynamic frameworks) in the same directory and run the following:

 If this doesn’t work, you can use

 -v to get more information.
-In most cases the reason is the binary does not match the
+In most cases, the reason this doesn’t work is the binary does not match the

 .dSYM files.
 Ensure that Spotlight indexing is enabled for the location you run this on.